davestewart/alias-hq/README.md

 import SomeService from `@services/some-service`
 ```

-The advantage of this is tider, more intuitive imports, and easier refactoring.
+The advantage of this is tidier, more intuitive imports, and easier refactoring.

 ### Problem